dotnet-essentials/Kwality.UVault/docs/user-management/introduction.rst

 Introduction
 ############

-The User Management component of UVault provides a straightforward approach for managing users within a .NET application and supports the following operations:
+The User Management component of UVault offers a streamlined approach for efficiently managing users within a .NET application.
+It provides support for the following user-related operations:

 - Fetch a user using its unique identifier
 - Fetch user(s) using their email address